If you do not have salt-sensitive hypertension, do you need to worry about salt consumption levels? If so, what would be safe daily amounts?

 It’s very easy to go above the daily recommended amount of salt without paying attention.
 About one teaspoon of salt equals 2,300 mg per day.
 While Americans are thought to be heavy-handed with the salt shaker, the truth is that the majority of salt in our diets comes from processed foods or eating out.
 Foods like cold cuts, pizza, soups, cheese, fast foods, and snacks like chips, pretzels, and popcorn, all have high amounts of salt.
 In addition to processed foods, sodium also hides in some natural products like vegetables, dairy products, shellfish, and a wide variety of foods that don’t typically taste salty.
 For example, one cup of low-fat milk has about 107 mg of sodium, while a slice of whole-wheat bread contains 132 mg.

-If you are still concerned about the amount of salt you should include in your diet, you may want to consider speaking to your primary care provider or a nutritionist.
-Columbia students on the Morningside campus can make an appointment with a registered dietitian at Medical Services using Open Communicator.
-Students at CUMC can do the same by contacting Student Health.Alice!
+If you are still concerned about the amount of salt you should include in your diet, you may want to consider speaking to your health care provider or a registered dietitian.Alice!